dswilson4/pubfacingDOMinatriXSS/README.md

 1. DOMinatriXSS JavaScript file
 2. DOMinatriXSStatic JavaScript file
-3. git patch to be applied to Chromium project (targeting Blink browser engine specifically)
+3. git patch to be applied to Chromium project supporting disable-dynamic CSP source directive functionality (targeting Blink browser engine specifically)
 4. Fiddler Script used for testing of DOMinatriXSS performance overhead, could be used for future compatibility studies and extended testing

 # Patch instructions